Save up to 25%… Shop Our Birthday Sale Now!

 Impaired neurogenesis in adults has been associated with neurological conditions (8).

 Laboratory and animal studies are beginning to show that adaptogens can support neurogenesis (8,9,10).
-A healthy lifestyle supported by adaptogens like healthy mushrooms may help lift your mood and reduce anxiety.
+A healthy lifestyle supported by adaptogens in healthy mushrooms such as Lion’s Mane may help lift your mood and reduce anxiety (56).

 Mushrooms for neurogenesis